Skip to main content

 A Complete Marriage Licence & Certificate Guide: How to Apply & What to Do

-The process and costs for marriage licences and certificates can vary, so to help you out, we've written a complete guide to both, including everything you need to know about applying for a marriage licence and giving notice, as well as how to get your wedding certificate after you've tied the knot.
+The process and costs of marriage licences and certificates in the UK can vary, so to help you out, we've written a complete guide to both, including everything you need to know about applying for a marriage licence and giving notice, as well as how to get your wedding certificate after you've tied the knot.

 While it might seem confusing at first, the legal side really isn't that complicated once you've got your head around it.
 And to help you further, we've got a step-by-step guide to how to get married that'll help you get your timeline sorted, and a whole guide to when and how to give notice that makes the process clear and answers all your biggest questions.